Lymphopoiesis: Division and differentiation

 T and B lymphocytes are indistinguishable under the microscope.
-The inactive B and T cells are so featureless with few cytoplasmic organelles and mostly inactive chromatin that until the 1960s textbooks could describe these cells, now the central focus of immunology, as having no known function!
+The inactive B and T cells are so featureless with few cytoplasmic organelles and mostly inactive chromatin that they were believed to have no function; they were recognized to have key immune functions in the 1960s.

-However, T and B lymphocytes are very distinct cell lineages and they ‘grow up’ in different places in the body.
+However, T and B lymphocytes are very distinct cell lineages and they mature in different places in the body.
 They perform quite different (although co-operative) functions in the body.
-No evidence has ever been found that T and B cells can ever interconvert.
 T and B cells are biochemically distinct and this is reflected in the differing markers and receptors they possess on their cell surfaces.
 This seems to be true in all vertebrates, although there are many differences in the details between the species.